Andreas Linde

-Andreas Christopher Linde (born 24 July 1993) is a Swedish professional footballer who plays for 2.
-Bundesliga club Greuther Fürth as a goalkeeper.
+Andreas Christopher Linde (born 24 July 1993) is a Swedish professional footballer who plays for Allsvenskan club Häcken as a goalkeeper.

 Club career

+Early career

+Linde was born in Glumslöv.
+At the age of 14, he joined Helsingborgs IF from Rydebäcks IF.

 Molde

 Linde signed for Norwegian club Molde in 2015, having agreed a two-year contract with the club.
 In December 2016, Molde extended his contract till the end of the 2019 season.
 On 21 July 2015, Linde made his debut for the club in Molde's 5–0 win against Armenian side Pyunik in the 2015–16 UEFA Europa League second qualifying round, second leg.
 He was sent off in the 72nd minute of his league debut for Molde against Odd on 9 August 2015.
 Molde led the game 2–1 when Linde fouled an Odd player and gave away a penalty.
 The match ended with a 2–2 draw.
 In May, he injured his knee and had to go through surgery.

 On 12 July 2019, Molde announced that Linde's contract had been extended till the end of the 2021 season.
 He returned to the first team squad on 23 September 2019, in a match against Stabæk, and placed in the starting XI on 6 October against Brann.
 He kept a clean sheet in a goalless draw at Brann Stadion, his first league game since 20 May.